Clinical Use of Apheresis (BSH 2025)

 • Newer column-based extracorporeal immunoadsorption techniques more rapid effect

-Red Cell Apheresis
+Red Cell Apheresis / Automated red cell exchange

 Indications

-• Primarily sickle cell disease – ACS, stroke (acute, 1o or 2o prevention), pre-op
+• Primarily sickle cell disease – ACS, Stroke (acute, 1o or 2o prevention), Pre-op

 Advantages over top-up transfusion